Data partnerships

 Partnership projects include:

-- Producing this paper - Treatable but not curable cancer in England: a retrospective cohort study using cancer registry data and linked data sets | BMJ Open.
+- An article in the BMJ open - Treatable but not curable cancer in England: a retrospective cohort study using cancer registry data and linked data sets | BMJ Open

 - Analysing emergency admissions towards end of life.